danoliver1/kubernetes-201/high-availability/step-03.md

 We should see an error message letting us know that it cannot evict all of our pods.

+> error when evicting pods/"hello-world-xxxxxxxxx-xxxxx" -n "default" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.

-Finally uncordon the node to make if schedulable again.
+We'll need to press `CTRL+C` to end the command, then uncordon the node to make if schedulable again.

 ```bash
 kubectl uncordon controlplane